mardix/Voodoo/ReadMe.md

 ##### *App/Www/Main/Views/Index/container.html*
-By default, Voodoo requires a container template file.
+Voodoo requires a container template file.
 The container is a place holder for the action's view.
 The container may contain  header, footer, sidebar etc.. but must include the tag below to include the action's view page

 		{{%include @PageBody}}